Somatic Cognition

 Hillman, James, The Thought of the Heart and the Soul of the World, 1992supporting

-this imaginational thought can even be disguised in philosophies or psychologies of its own nature, that is, in theories of the heart … Corbin can save Freud from the Fall, from reduction downward.
+This imaginational thought can even be disguised in philosophies or psychologies of its own nature, that is, in theories of the heart … a true philosophy originating in the imaginal heart itself, the heart of Corbin.

 Hillman, James, The Thought of the Heart and the Soul of the World, 1992supporting